alexwlchan/alexwlchan.net/src/_posts/2017/2017-11-03-pyconuk-2017-privilege-inclusion.md

 Don't be that person.

 {%
-  slide_image
-  :deck => "privilege_inclusion",
-  :slide => 24,
+  slide_image2
+  filename="slide24.png"
-  :alt => "Speak and take action: use your privilege to stand up for those who lack it.."
+  alt="Speak and take action: use your privilege to stand up for those who lack it.."
 %}

 So once we've listened, and found ways to improve, let's put that into action.